rajaskakodkar/tanzu-test-infra/docs/prow/tbd_manage-component-jobs-with-templates.md

 Remove component jobs
 </summary>

-CI pipeline in Kyma supports jobs for three last releases so plan the component job removal in advance.
+CI pipeline in vmware-tanzu supports jobs for three last releases so plan the component job removal in advance.
 Before you remove your component from Prow, add the `until: '{release}'` entry to your component job definition in the `templates/config.yaml` file.

 For example, if you are planning to remove your component after version `1.3`, add the `until: '1.3'` entry to your component job definition and remove it only when the release 1.3 is no longer supported: